swd12012/EE282/project/final_project_report.md

 ##### Data Visualization and PCA plotting

-I used DESeq2 (v) to create group- and sample-wise PCA plotting by variance stablizing transformation.
+I used DESeq2 (v1.28.1) to create group- and sample-wise PCA plotting by variance stablizing transformation.
 This will help analyse the variance of each sample and each group and point to potential outliers that may need to be removed in following steps.

 First, I cut out the columns that contain only the samples by running the following: